pulp-platform/axi/doc/axi_lite_mailbox.md

 ### MBOXW Register

 Mailbox write register.
-Write here to send data to the other slave port.
+Write here to send data to the other subordinate port.
 A interrupt request will be raised when the fill pointer of the FIFO surpasses the [WIRQT Register](#wirqt-register) (if enabled).
 Writes are ignored when the FIFO is full and a `axi_pkg::RESP_SLVERR` is returned.
 Additionally the corresponding bit in the [ERROR Register](#error-register) is set.

 ### MBOXR Register

 Mailbox read register.
-Read here to receive data from the other slave port.
+Read here to receive data from the other subordinate port.
 A interrupt request will be raised when the fill pointer of the FIFO surpasses the [RIRQT Register](#rirqt-register) (if enabled).
 When the FIFO is empty, the read response `axi_pkg::RESP_SLVERR` is returned.
 Additionally the corresponding bit in the [ERROR Register](#error-register) is set.